truenas/documentation/content/CORE/Solutions/Integrations/Containers.md

 - https://kubernetes.io/docs/concepts/storage/volume-snapshots/
 - https://github.com/kubernetes-csi/external-snapshotter#usage

-# Container Solutions
+## Prepare the Server with a Container Solution

+We recommend using TrueNAS 12.0-U2.1+.
+However, the driver should work with older versions too.

-Once you have set up a CSI using the instruction above, you may navigate through the tabs below to deploy a container solution.
+Once you have prepared the nodes and set up the democratic-csi driver using the instructions above, you may navigate through the tabs below to prepare the server with a container solution.
 There are several container solutions that integrate with TrueNAS, but we prefer Kubernetes.
 Before you set up a container solution, go to **Services** and make sure that *iSCSI*, *NFS*, and *SSH* are enabled.

 {{< tabs "ContainerSolutions" >}}
 {{< tab "Kubernetes" >}}